yretenai/titania/README.md

 Cross-platform unofficial userland library for the Sony PlayStation DualSense Controller, and the PlayStation Access Controller.

+Note: this is not a driver, it directly interacts with the raw HID endpoints via an API.
+Library consumers will need to poll the API and do input logic on their own.
+While a joystick API is in my future plans, developing drivers is a huge pain.

 ## Notice

 This project is not authorized, affiliated or endorsed by Sony Interactive Entertainment Inc.